 Greater white-fronted geese live in Ohio during the winter months, as this species lives in Canada and Alaska during the summer.
 Greater white-fronted geese are brown, with a circle of white around their heads at the beak and white near the tail feathers.
 The beak is generally red, with a black line on the beak to make it appear as if these geese have a smile.
 These geese are somewhat rare in Ohio, but you might see them in cornfields, marshes, or near ponds.
 You may need geese removal if some greater white-fronted geese stay behind in the summer months rather than migrating back to the Arctic.

 Snow geese are either white or bluish-gray.
 The more common color is all-white with black wingtips and possibly black tail feathers.
 There is a characteristic black “laughing patch” on the bill that makes it look like snow geese are smiling.
 Snow geese flock to Ohio in the winter, usually stopping in crop fields, wetlands, or possibly lakes.
-Call for geese removal if snow geese become a problem while pecking away at crops or if your outdoor pets encounter them.
+Call for geese removal if snow geese become a problem while pecking away at crops or if your outdoor four-legged family members encounter them.

 Geese Removal at Animal Remover